rudibech/parcel-aspnetcore/README.md

 The defaults in this package assumes that you have an `index.html` in the root of your application (same level as .csproj), and that you want the generated output to be placed in `wwwroot`.
 The debug files will be placed in `wwwroot/debug` and served by parcel through the middelware.
 When building for release it will put the files in `wwwroot`.

+**Warning:** This middelware is not magic, and currently it does not handle issues where Parcel itself freezes.
+Please try running Parcel from command line if something seems broken as it is easy to miss errors logged to the console alongside other output from Kestrel.
+I welcome input or pull requests for making this more robust.

 ## Requirements

 * [Node.js](https://nodejs.org/en/)